edsonli1999/WeatherApp-rails/README.md

 * Some important CLI commands

--- To start server in CLI (as a windows 11 user)
+-- To start server in CLI
+  (windows 11 cmd)
   - Navigate to the app home directory
   - run using the command: ruby bin/rails s
+  (on wsl)
+  - Navigate to app home directory
+  - run using the command: bin/dev (for tailwind css)

 -- To generate a new page (tested in the home page)
   - Command: bin/rails generate controller NAME [action action] [options]